 - Review a list of situations to ask if these situations trigger your kleptomania episodes

-- Have you fill out psychological questionnaires or self-assessments
+- Have you fill out questionnaires or self-assessments

-- Use the criteria in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association
+- Use the guidelines in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association

 Although fear, humiliation or embarrassment may make it hard for you to seek treatment for kleptomania, it's important to get help.
 Kleptomania is difficult to overcome on your own.
 Without treatment, kleptomania will likely be an ongoing, long-term condition.

-Treatment of kleptomania typically involves medications and psychotherapy, or both, sometimes along with self-help groups.
+Treatment for kleptomania typically involves medicines and psychotherapy, or both, sometimes along with self-help groups.
 However, there's no standard kleptomania treatment, and researchers are still trying to understand what may work best.
 You may have to try several types of treatment to find what works well for you.

-There's little scientific research about using psychiatric medications to treat kleptomania.
-And there is no FDA-approved medication for kleptomania.
-However, certain medications may help, depending on your situation and whether you have other mental health disorders, such as depression or substance misuse.
+There's little scientific research about using psychiatric medicines to treat kleptomania.
+And there is no FDA-approved medicine for kleptomania.
+However, certain medicines may help, depending on your situation and whether you have other mental health disorders, such as depression or substance misuse.

-- An addiction medication called naltrexone, an opioid antagonist, which may reduce the urges and pleasure associated with stealing
+- An addiction treatment medicine called naltrexone, which may reduce the urges and pleasure associated with stealing

 - An antidepressant — specifically a selective serotonin reuptake inhibitor (SSRI)

-- Other medications or a combination of medications
+- Other medicines or a combination of medicines

-If medication is prescribed, ask your doctor, mental health professional or pharmacist about potential side effects or possible interactions with any other medications.
+If medicine is prescribed, ask your health care provider or pharmacist about potential side effects or possible interactions with any other medicines.

-A form of psychotherapy called cognitive behavioral therapy helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy, positive ones.
-Cognitive behavioral therapy may include these techniques to help you control kleptomania urges:
+A form of psychotherapy called cognitive behavioral therapy helps you identify unhealthy, negative beliefs and behaviors and replace them with healthy ones that can be used in different situations when needed.
+Cognitive behavioral therapy may include these skill-building techniques to help you control kleptomania urges: